Vanille-N/fling/README.md

 - find the maximum and minimum for `x` and `y`, and how many times they appear
 - check if any ball satisfies that both of its coordinates are the maximum/minimum and if there is only one of that maximum/minimum.

-The whole cost is linear relative to the number of balls still in game.
-I don't think it improves the worst case complexity of the solver, but it has been proven to be very effective on configurations such as `no_solution_3`.
+The whole process costs a linear amount of time relative to the number of balls still in game.
+I don't think it improves the worst case complexity of the solver, but it has been proven to be very effective on configurations such as `square-and-corner`.

 #### 2.c.
 Load/Save menu
 [^Up](#fling)